KannonZenetism/zenetism-field-physics/zenetism/mpx/celestial-signs-and-structural-patterning.md

 - it does not reduce stars to instruments,
 - and it does not treat celestial motion as meaningless mechanism.

-The proper question is not whether stars “control” embodied beings.
+The proper question is not whether stars "control" embodied beings.

 The proper question is whether celestial structures participate in the broader field of lawful relation.